 In 2011, his children’s opera, The Owl who was Afraid of the Dark, based on the classic story by Jill Tomlinson, was staged at the Cambridge University Church, and received very positive reviews.
 'This was children's opera at its best; it was fun and accessible to people of all ages and backgrounds' (GSM News).

 His chamber works have been performed at the Cheltenham International Music Festival, the Southbank Centre, and the DiMenna Center (NYC), as well as at other venues worldwide.
-His trombone sonata, The Conquests of Zeus, commissioned by Matthew Gee, principal trombonist of the London Philharmonic Orchestra, has been performed widely across Europe.
+His trombone sonata, The Conquests of Zeus, has been performed widely across Europe by Matthew Gee, principal trombonist of the London Philharmonic Orchestra.

 Oliver is currently Composer-in-Residence with the London Choral Sinfonia, directed by Michael Waldron, who have recently performed two new choral works of his at St John's Smith Square, London.
 Future plans with the LCS include a complete performance of his setting of The Christmas Truce by the Poet Laureate Carol Ann Duffy and a recording of his choral works.
 Oliver is also working towards a new large-scale, two-act opera due for completion in 2020.